Economy of Chile

-The economy of Chile is a developing market economy.
+Chile has a developing market economy.
 It is classified as a high-income economy by the World Bank, and is recognized as one of the most prosperous countries in South America.
 Chile leads the region in areas such as competitiveness, income per capita, globalization, economic freedom, and low levels of perceived corruption.
 Despite its prosperity, Chile experiences significant economic inequality, as reflected by its Gini index, though this is close to the regional average.
 Among Organisation for Economic Co-operation and Development (OECD) countries, Chile has a robust social security system, with social welfare expenditures amounting to approximately 19.6% of GDP.

 In 2006, Chile achieved the highest nominal GDP per capita in Latin America.
 In May 2010, it became the first South American nation to join the OECD.
 However, tax revenues, which were 20.2% of GDP in 2013, remained the second lowest among the 34 OECD countries, having been the lowest in 2010.
 Chile's inequality-adjusted Human Development Index (HDI) was 0.704, compared to 0.747 for Argentina, 0.720 for Uruguay, and 0.577 for Brazil.
 As of 2017, only 0.7% of Chile's population lived on less than $1.90 per day.
 According to statistics of the Chilean government, 20.9% of the population continues to be affected by multidimensional poverty.

 The Global Competitiveness Report for 2009–2010 ranked Chile as the 30th most competitive country in the world and the highest-ranked in Latin America, significantly outperforming Brazil (56th), Mexico (60th), and Argentina (85th); however, Chile has since fallen out of the top 30.
 According to the World Bank's Ease of Doing Business Index, Chile was ranked 34th globally in 2014, 41st in 2015, and 48th in 2016.
 Chile's privatized national pension system, known as the Administradoras de Fondos de Pensiones (AFP), contributed to a domestic savings rate of about 21% of GDP.

-In 2023, in response to an economic slowdown, Chile introduced a temporary basic income program aimed at supporting families through transfer payments as part of an expansionary fiscal policy.In recent years, more stable macroeconomic conditions have replaced Chile's post-pandemic turmoil.
-A 2.4 % real GDP growth in 2024 was attributed to rising household income and rebounding investment, according to the OECD (2025).
-Inflation dropped sharply from 12 % in 2023 to 4.3 % in 2024, approaching the Central Bank's target range.
+In recent years, more stable macroeconomic conditions have replaced Chile's post-COVID-19 pandemic turmoil.
+In 2023, in response to an economic slowdown, Chile introduced a temporary basic income program aimed at supporting families through transfer payments as part of an expansionary fiscal policy.
+A 2.4% real GDP growth in 2024 was attributed to rising household income and rebounding investment, according to the OECD (2025).
+Inflation dropped sharply from 12% in 2023 to 4.3% in 2024, approaching the Central Bank's target range.